runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aeljinn.md

 'jinn.

 ### Celestial 'jinn
 Celestial 'jinn have an affinity for three or more elements (High Celestial 'jinn have an affinity for all four of the classical elements).
 Celestial 'jinn shapeshift into a cloud of smoke and dust, interspersed with lightning, crystals, and small glowing balls of plasma.
 Their precise attributes vary depending on their elemental affinities.
-Celestial 'jinn almost always remain in a half form, with a humanoid torso, and a pillar of smoke in place of their legs.
+Celestial 'jinn often remain in a half form, with a humanoid torso, and a pillar of smoke in place of their legs.
 Celestial 'jinn are uniquely well-suited to countering the abilities of other 'jinn due to their larger range of abilities.
 The ofspring of celestial 'jinn are almost always also celestial 'jinn, regardless of the elemental affinity of their other parent.